 The Audit Committee is a separately designated standing committee established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended.
 All members of the Audit Committee are independent under Nasdaq rules and the board's corporate governance guidelines.
-From April 25, 2019, to April 22, 2020, the committee members were Mr. Blinn (chair), Mr. Bluedorn and Ms. Hobby, with Mr. Hsu joining the committee on April 1, 2020.
-Since April 23, 2020, the committee members have been Mr. Blinn (chair), Ms. Clark, Ms. Hobby and Mr. Hsu.
+Since April 22, 2021, the committee members have been Ms. Clark (chair), Ms. Hobby and Mr. Hsu.